open-resources/physics_bank/content/public/011.Rotational Dynamics/Topic Outcome/thread_on_spool/thread_on_spool.md

 ## Question Text

-A length of massless thread is wound around a spool of mass $M$ and radius $R$.
+A length of massless thread is wound around a solid spool of mass $M$ and radius $R$.
 The end of the thread is attached to a horizontal bar as shown in the figure.
-If the spool of thread is dropped from rest and falls without slipping, its acceleration will be:
+If the solid spool of thread is dropped from rest and falls without slipping, its acceleration will be:

+Hint: You will need to look up the moment of inertia for the solid spool of thread.
+You should assume it is a "solid disk or cylinder about a cylinder axis".

 <img src="q6image.png" width=300>